World Languages

 • Linguistics

-To discuss your eligibility or to send us a statement and a copy of your transcript, email L.J.
-Randolph at lj.randolphjr@wisc.edu.
+To discuss your eligibility or to send us a statement and a copy of your transcript, email Jason Smith at jnsmith26@wisc.edu.

 Achieve Academic Standards and Qualification Benchmarks